Donald Trump nominated for Nobel Peace Prize after Israel-UAE peace accord

-US President Donald Trump has been nominated for the 2021 Nobel Peace Prize over the deal his administration brokered between Israel and the United Arab Emirates.
+US President Donald Trump has gone on a Twitter spree after he was nominated for the 2021 Nobel Peace Prize over the deal his administration brokered between Israel and the United Arab Emirates.

 The nomination was submitted by Norwegian politician Christian Tybring-Gjedde, who leads the country's right-leaning Progress Party.